jmesyou/openj9-idealgraphvisualizer/README.md

 # Usage

+*At the moment, IGV support is limited to the `git@github.com:jmesyou/omr` fork*

 The JVM support is controlled by the flag `-Xjit:dumpMethodTrees`, where Testarossa IL will be dumped at the debug points controlled by the options documented in [`eclipse/omr`](https://github.com/eclipse/omr/blob/master/doc/compiler/CompilerOptions.md).
 Note if you do not enable logging then no method tree dumps will be generated either.

 Each method and its corresponding Testarossa IL after each optimization pass will be dumped in its own file.
-The file has the format `TestarossaCompiler-$ID[$METHOD_SIGNATURE][$COMPILATION_LEVEL].xml` which can be broken down into:
+The file has the format `TestarossaCompilation-$ID[$METHOD_SIGNATURE][$COMPILATION_LEVEL].xml` which can be broken down into:

 - `$ID`: The order in which the trees are compiled
 - `$METHOD_SIGNATURE`: The Java bytecode signature of the method